patrikx3/debian-testing-mongodb-stable/README.md

 * /var/lib/mongodb - data

 It generates everything, all you have to do as the script says.

+Now, you can start again the MongoDB server.

 ### 2. Build MongoDB Tools